 Spinal stenosis is a condition, mostly in adults 50 and older, in which your spinal canal starts to narrow.
 This can cause pain and other problems.

-Your spine is made up of a series of connected bones (or “vertebrae”) and shock-absorbing discs.
-It protects your spinal cord, a key part of the central nervous system that connects the brain to the body.
+Your spine is made up of a series of connected bones (or vertebrae) and shock-absorbing discs.
+It protects your spinal cord, a key part of the central nervous system that connects your brain to your body.
 The cord rests in the canal formed by your vertebrae.

-For most people, the stenosis results from changes because of arthritis.
-The spinal canal may narrow.
-The open spaces between the vertebrae may start to get smaller.
+For most people, stenosis results from changes caused by arthritis.
+As the spinal canal narrows, the open spaces between your vertebrae start to get smaller.
 The tightness can pinch the spinal cord or the nerves around it, causing pain, tingling, or numbness in your legs, arms, or torso.

 There’s no cure, but there are a variety of nonsurgical treatments and exercises to keep the pain at bay.
 Most people with spinal stenosis live normal lives.

 Spinal Stenosis Symptoms

 Spinal stenosis usually affects your neck or lower back.
 Not everyone has symptoms, but if you do, they tend to be the same: stiffness, numbness, and back pain.